magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 	}

 ### Create the VCL snippet
 Create the VCL snippet on the new version.
-We recommend typing out your cURL command to make sure everything is correct before entering it in a terminal.
+We recommend typing out your `curl` command to make sure everything is correct before entering it in a terminal.
 You can always copy and paste the command when

 Use the following command as a template:

 	curl -H "Fastly-Key: {FASTLY_API_TOKEN}" -H 'Content-Type: application/json' -H "Accept: application/json" -X POST https://api.fastly.com/service/{Service ID}/version/{Editable Version #}/snippet -d '{"name": "apply_acl", "type": "recv", "dynamic": 0, "priority": 100, "content": "if ((client.ip ~ {ACLNAME}) && !req.http.Fastly-FF){ error 403; }"}

-After you run the cURL command, Fastly returns a JSON response with the data:
+After you run the `curl` command, Fastly returns a JSON response with the data:

 	{
 	  "id": "62Yd1WfiCBPENLloXfXmlO",